FocusKing/readmegenerator/output/README.md

 # Project
-README Generator
+ReadMe Generator

 ## Description
-Create a professional Readme Genertor
+Create a professional Readme for Developers

 ## Table of Contents